 Hermeisha is from Los Angeles, CA and possesses over 11 years of clinical experience working with children and adults in the federal government (Department of Veterans Affairs) and in school and adoption related settings and now in private practice.
-Her experience as a military spouse has led her to the beautiful state of North Carolina where she specializes in providing evidence base trauma therapy (Eye Movement Desensitization Reprocessing-EMDR) and attachment based therapy.
-She wholeheartedly believes in restoring both mind and soul and understands how addressing both mental and spiritual aspects of ourselves in counseling and in the Church allows for rich, deeper and healthier transformation.
+Her experience as a military spouse has led her to the beautiful state of North Carolina where she specializes in providing evidence base trauma therapy (Eye Movement Desensitization Reprocessing-EMDR), psychodynamic and attachment based therapy.
+She wholeheartedly believes that addressing both mental/emotional and spiritual aspects of ourselves in counseling and in the Church allows for rich, deeper and healthier transformation.

 Education & Work Experience

 Bachelors in Arts (B.A) in Sociology & Education from the University of California, Riverside (UCR)